Mace

 • In Extended Mace, there are three speakers on each side.

-• The first two speakers on each side speak for seven minutes, alternating between proposition and opposition, with the first and last minute protected.
+• The first two speakers on each side speak for five minutes, alternating between proposition and opposition, with the first and last minute protected (that is, points of information may only be made in the middle three minutes).

 Mace is a good format for beginning debaters, as the long prep and the more structured, less free flowing format than British Parliamentary can help them to feel more confident.
-It is also a good format to use in a school debating club, as it allows the audience to get more involved.
+It is also a good format to use in a school debating club and / or lessons, as it allows the audience to get more involved.

 The major Mace competition in the UK is the Schools' Mace competition run by the English Speaking Union.
 It is the oldest and largest schools' debating competition, regularly attracting over 300 schools.